GoogleCloudPlatform/document-intake-accelerator/README.md

 ```

 #### Trigger the pipeline
+*NB: Currently only pdf documents are supported, so if you have a jpg or png, please first convert it to pdf.*

 To trigger document processing and extraction of the data to further ingest in BigQuery,
  you must upload an empty file named START_PIPELINE into a batch data folder inside ${PROJECT_ID}-pa-forms GCS bucket.